0xSpaceShard/starknet-devnet/page/docs/guide/fork.md

 starknet-devnet --chain-id [MAINNET | TESTNET | TESTNET2]
 ```

-where `MAINNET` refers to Alpha Mainnet and `TESTNET` refers to Alpha Goerli 2.
+where `MAINNET` refers to Alpha Mainnet, `TESTNET` refers to Alpha Goerli and `TESTNET2` refers to Alpha Goerli2.

 ## Get fork status